 4.3 Pay for private repos

-Anyone can pay to have private repos.
-A personal plan with unlimited private repos is $7 / month at the time of writing.
+Anyone can pay to have private repos with support for unlimited collaborators.
+A personal plan with private repos supporting unlimited collaborators is $7 / month at the time of writing, and includes several advanced features.
 See the current plans and pricing here:

 Go ahead and register your free account NOW.
 You can decide later if you’d like to upgrade to a paid plan.